2004 Leicester South by-election: Previous result

+Aftermath

 In his victory speech, Gill said, "Yesterday, Lord Butler gave his views on Tony Blair's reasoning for backing the invasion of Iraq.
 Today, people in Leicester have given theirs."
 He then went on to say, "The justification which Tony Blair gave for backing George Bush was wrong.
 The people of Leicester South have spoken for the people of Britain.
 Their message is that the prime minister has abused and lost their trust.
 He should apologise and he should apologise now."

 Labour MP and cabinet minister Patricia Hewitt, who represented neighbouring constituency Leicester West, stated that Iraq was clearly an issue, with the inner city Asian vote swinging decisively to the Lib Dems.

 At the 2005 general election, the Liberal Democrats lost the seat to Labour and Peter Soulsby became the new MP for Leicester South.